A systems thinker

 - SEO strategy & content-to-pipeline alignment

-- Cross-functional workflows (Product, Marketing, Sales)
+- Cross-functional workflows — Product, Marketing, Sales

 - Agile / Scrum content production

-Product Marketing
+Product Marketing & GTM

 - Positioning & messaging architecture

-- Go-to-market (GTM) strategy & launches
+- Go-to-market strategy & launch execution

 - ICP development & persona mapping

-- Sales enablement (battlecards, narratives, decks)
+- Sales enablement — battlecards, narratives, decks

 - Funnel strategy, activation & conversion optimization